FayezL/Jesse/README.md

 # 🐔💕 Clucky Says I Love You

-A cute web app from Fayez to Yassmen Jesse - featuring an adorable chicken that delivers sweet daily messages!
+A cute web app to Yassmen Jesse - featuring an adorable chicken that delivers sweet daily messages!

 ## ✨ Features